DjampaKozlowski/FindingOverCovRegions/README.md

 ```
 pip install -e .
 ```
-NB : the installation of jupyter notebook is optional but mendatory if you want to play with the notebook ('/notebooks/OvercoveredRegions.ipynb')
+NB : the installation of jupyter notebook is optional but mandatory if you want to play with the notebook ('/notebooks/OvercoveredRegions.ipynb')

 ## Usage